What is a Florida Marijuana Surety Bond?

 - Completed bond application

-- Financial documents (bank statements, account balances, irrevocable letters of credit, sources of incomes, etc.)
+- Financial documents (bank statements, account balances, irrevocable letters of credit, sources of income, etc.)

 - Florida Low-THC Performance Bond form (a copy can be obtained from the Florida Department of Health)